bufbuild-ru/docs/docs/bsr/admin/manage-organizations/index.md

 ### Remove a member

 You may need to manually remove a member from a BSR organization — for example, if you're not managing members via SAML or SSO and a user's credentials are compromised or they leave the company.
-The organization must always have at least one `Owner`.To remove a member:
+The organization must always have at least one `Owner`.

+To remove a member:

 1. Go to the organization's **Members** page at `https://buf.build/ORGANIZATION/members`
 2. Click on the settings icon for the user and choose **Remove user**.